chouettevan/CTF-writeups/src/cu2025/pwn/mission-control-malfunction.md

 ```

 The two nops at the beginning ensure that the 7th byte of the
-shellcode is `0x00`, so that clearing it does'nt change anything.
+shellcode is `0x00`, so that clearing it doesn't change anything.

 The second stage just pops a shell